riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 This example has a `vl` computed from `vsetvl_e16m4`, and changing the type to `vfloat32m8_t` in the middle.
 With compiler's helping, users don't need to change vtype manually because `vfloat16m4_t` and `vfloat32m8_t` have the exact same number of elements (same `SEW`/`LMUL` ratio).
 Noted that when using the different vtype intrinsic functions with a new `SEW`/`LMUL` ratio after vsetvl instruction, the result will raise an illegal-instruction exception.

+## Programming Note<a name="programming-notes"></a>

+### Strided load/store with stride of 0 <a name="stride-with-zero"></a>

+The V extension spec [mentions](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc#75-vector-strided-instructions) that the strided load/store instruction with stride of 0 could have different instruction to perform all memory accesses or fewer memory operations.
+Since needing all memory accesses isn't likely to be common, the compiler implementation is allowed to generate fewer memory operations with strided load/store intrinsics.
+In other words, compiler does not guarantee generating the all memory accesses instruction in strided load/store intrinsics with stride of 0.
+If the user needs all memory accesses to be performed, they should use an indexed load/store intrinsics with all zero indices.